approach0/pya0/README.md

 However, in order to build this Python module, you will need to have this repository fetched as a git submodule from its parent [repository](https://github.com/approach0/search-engine/tree/pya0).

-There is a [specific branch](https://github.com/approach0/pya0/tree/sigir2021) for a saved snapshot of our SIGIR 2021 paper, please find a Colab link there for illustrating the usage of PyA0 from that version.

 ## Quick Start
 Install `pya0` using pip
 ```sh